RafalFilipek/jsxfromhtml/README.md

   </View>
 ```

-As you can see `jsxfromhtml` will wrap every text with is not inside some inline tag.
+As you can see `jsxfromhtml` will wrap every text with is not inside inline tag.

 ### Styling